 This presentation includes the non-GAAP financial measures of adjusted net income and adjusted earnings per diluted common share.
 These non-GAAP items are measured as net income attributable to Matador Resources Company shareholders, adjusted for dollar and per share impact of certain items, including unrealized gains or losses on derivatives, the impact of full cost-ceiling impairment charges, if any, and non-recurring transaction costs for certain acquisitions or other non-recurring expense items, along with the related tax effect for all periods.
 This non-GAAP financial information is provided as additional information for investors and is not in accordance with, or an alternative to, GAAP financial measures.
 Additionally, these non-GAAP financial measures may be different than similar measures used by other companies.
 The Company believes the presentation of adjusted net income and adjusted earnings per diluted common share provides useful information to investors, as it provides them an additional relevant comparison of the Company's performance across periods and to the performance of the Company's peers.
 In addition, these non-GAAP financial measures reflect adjustments for items of income and expense that are often excluded by industry analysts and other users of the Company's financial statements in evaluating the Company's performance.
-The table below reconciles adjusted net income attributable to Matador Resources Company shareholders.
+The table below reconciles adjusted net income and adjusted earnings per diluted common share to their most directly comparable GAAP measure of net income attributable to Matador Resources Company shareholders.

-Three Months Ended (In thousands, except per share data) June 30, 2 Mar ch 31, 2019 Jur ne 30, 2018 Unaudited Adjusted Net Income and Adjusted Earnings Per Common Share Reconcilliation to Net Income (Loss) : Net income (loss) attributable to Matador Resources Company shareholders \$ 36,752 \$ (16,947) \$ 59,806 Total income tax provision (benefit) 12,858 (1,013) - Income (loss) attributable to Matador Resources Company shareholders before taxes 49,610 (17,960) 59,806 Less non-recurring and unrealized charges to net income before taxes: Unrealized (gain) loss on derivatives (6,157) 45,719 (1,429) Inventory impairment 368 - - Adjusted income attributable to Matador Resources Company shareholders before taxes 43,821 27,759 58,377 Income tax expense (1) 9,202 5,829 12,259 Adjusted net income attributable to Matador Resources Company shareholders (non-GAAP) \$ 34,619 \$ 21,930 \$ 46,118 Basic weighted average shares outstanding, without participating securities 115,655 115,315 111,207 Dilutive effect of participating securities 916 1,052 1,499 Weighted average shares outstanding, including participating securities - basic 116,571 116,367 112,706 Dilutive effect of options and restricted stock units 332 202 350 Weighted average common shares outstanding - diluted 116,903 116,569 113,056 Adjusted earnings per share attributable to Matador Resources Company shareholders (non-GAAP) Basic \$ 0.30 \$ 0.19 \$ 0.41 Diluted \$ 0.30 \$ 0.19 \$ 0.41

-(1) Estimated using federal statutory tax rate in effect for the period.
-Matad 60 RESOURCES COM
+Three Months Ended housands, except per share data) e 30, 2019 Mar ch 31, 2019 Ju ne 30, 2018 Unaudited Adjusted Net Income and Adjusted Earnings Per Common Share Reconcilliation to Net Income (Loss) : Net income (loss) attributable to Matador Resources Company shareholders \$ 36,752 \$ (16,947) \$ 59,806 Total income tax provision (benefit) 12,858 (1,013) - Income (loss) attributable to Matador Resources Company shareholders before taxes 49,610 (17,960) 59,806 Less non-recurring and unrealized charges to net income before taxes: Unrealized (gain) loss on derivatives (6,157) 45,719 (1,429) Inventory impairment 368 - - Adjusted income attributable to Matador Resources Company shareholders before taxes 43,821 27,759 58,377 Income tax expense (1) 9,202 5,829 12,259 Adjusted net income attributable to Matador Resources Company shareholders (non-GAAP) \$ 34,619 \$ 21,930 \$ 46,118 Basic weighted average shares outstanding, without participating securities 115,655 115,315 111,207 Dilutive effect of participating securities 916 1,052 1,499 Weighted average shares outstanding, including participating securities - basic 116,571 116,367 112,706 Dilutive effect of options and restricted stock units 332 202 350 Weighted average common shares outstanding - diluted 116,903 116,569 113,056 Adjusted earnings per share attributable to Matador Resources Company shareholders (non-GAAP) Basic \$ 0.30 \$ 0.19 \$ 0.41 Diluted \$ 0.30 \$ 0.19 \$ 0.41 (A) Estimated wise to deal at the star star star is a first to the second (1) Estimated using federal statutory tax rate in effect for the period.
+Matad 58 RESOURCES CON